phantom22/game-prototype/README.md

 *  by pressing **E** you define the air blocks that won't have any randomized object on them *(like coins, doors, and the player first position)*, this feature is useful for `closed areas` of tiles **where the player can't get to**.

 When you've finished your creation you can click the export button and you'll see a string of the parsed object of your map in the console.
-Now copy the string (**withou brackets**) and paste it into the variable `LEVELS`, situated in the `scripts/level.js` file.
+Now copy the string (**without brackets**) and paste it into the variable `LEVELS[0]`, situated in the `scripts/level.js` file.

 When clicking the `export button` the table will look exactly as it will look in the game, added this feature to help with *screenshots*.
 After you've finished the map now you can take an easy screenshot, with any browser add-on, of the map and drop it into the screenshots folder (**don't forget to re-name the screenshot with the correct level index!**), if you are not done with editing you can click on any tile and the table will return back as it was before.

 # **How to edit a map?** *(map-editor.html)*
-If you already placed the map into the `scripts/level.js` file, then you can write `level index` into the text field, **index** obviously stand for the index of the level placed in the `LEVELS` variable.
+If you already placed the map into the `scripts/level.js` file, then you can write `level index` into the text field, **index** obviously stand for the index of the level placed in the `LEVELS[0]` variable.
 After you've entered the correct index you can now click the `edit button` and continue your creation.

 If the map was saved in a text file, just for future completion then you need to enter three values:
 *  `grid's first number`.